Bioccjw/DRdriver/README.md

 genetic_algorithm.r: The pipeline for genetic algorithm used in this study.

-DRdriver: The main script for identifying drug resistance driver genes.
+DRdriver.r: The main script for identifying drug resistance driver genes.

 Taking the condition of LGG_Temezolomide as an example: